 If you decide to proceed with your application, the transfer form should be completed and returned to the Admissions Team.
-The application will be dealt with in accordance with the Authority's transfer protocol.
 When parents apply for a school place, the School Admissions Code requires admission authorities to aim to notify parents of the outcome of an application for a school within 15 school days or 28 calendar days whichever is the sooner.
-In relation to a Fair Access or a Managed Move transfer, the process will take longer in line with both protocols.
+Applications are processed in accordance with this admissions policy and priority will be given to those who are seeking a place during the current term.
+Where an application is to be made some time in advance of the required start date, the Council will hold open the place for no more than one school term.